cies/htoml/README.md

 * Provides a JSON interface (suggested by Greg Weber)
 * Useful error messages (thanks to using Parsec over Attoparsec)
 * Understands arrays as described in [this issue](https://github.com/toml-lang/toml/issues/254)
+* Fails on mix-type arrays (as per spec)
 * Provides a benchmark suite
-* Fails on mix-type arrays (as per spec)
-* Haddock documentation
+* Tries to be well documented (please raise an issue if you find documentation lacking)

 ### Todo